mothinx/mothinx/skate/README.md

-Something I have to achieve if someday I cross Tony Hawk's and he yell me to do a kickflip.
+Something I have to achieve if someday I cross Tony Hawk and he order me to do a kickflip.

 ## Do a kickflip roadmap